• Skip to primary navigation

 • Powdered Sugar - Easily dissolves into the frosting.

-How to Make Gluten and Dairy Free Pumpkin Cinnamon Rolls
+How to Make Gluten Free Pumpkin Cinnamon Rolls

 This cinnamon roll recipe does require a few steps, but they're all easy.
 With a few tips and tricks you will be baking up tender, soft, and decadent pumpkin cinnamon rolls, wowing your friends and family with this total comfort food treat.